 Optical low vision devices use lenses to magnify objects, making them easier to see.

 Stand magnifiers rest directly on the reading material, keeping the lens at the proper distance from the page.
 Some stand magnifiers also have a built-in light.
-The ability to rest the magnifier on the page is useful for patients with a tremor or arthiritis.
+The ability to rest the magnifier on the page is useful for patients with a tremor or arthritis.

 Telescopes are used for seeing far away objects or signs.
 They can be hand-held like a pair of regular binoculars or mounted on a pair of eyeglasses.

 Video magnifiers are electronic devices that use a camera and television screen to enlarge printed material, pictures, or small objects.
 They are adjustable and can enhance the material in different ways.
 For example, a video magnifier can make the print appear darker (increased contrast).
-The technolog is developing rapidly, and electronic devices are becoming smaller, more portable and easier to use.
+The technology is developing rapidly, and electronic devices are becoming smaller, more portable and easier to use.
 Some can even be used for both distance and near tasks.

 Other low vision devices and techniques

 There are numerous low vision aids, devices, and techniques to help make every day activities easier.

 - large-print books, newspapers, magazines, playing cards, and checks;

 - techniques such as writing and signing guides to highlight the area of interst;

 - high-contrast and large number telephones, themostats, watches, and remote controls;